 Invest India is the first port of call for potential investors.
 It is the official investment promotion and facilitation agency of the Government of India, mandated to facilitate investments into India.

 Experts provide sector- and state-specific inputs, and handholding support to investors through the entire investment cycle, from pre-investment decision-making to aftercare.

 - Facilitating meetings with relevant government and corporate officials

 - Initiating remedial action on problems faced by investors

-Invest India is promoted by the Department of Industrial Policy & Promotion (DIPP), Ministry of Commerce and Industry (Government of India), the State Governments of India and the Federation of Indian Chambers of Commerce & Industry (FICCI).
+Invest India is promoted by the Department for promotion of industry and internal trade (DPIIT), Ministry of Commerce and Industry (Government of India), the State Governments of India and the Federation of Indian Chambers of Commerce & Industry (FICCI).